ZenDevvv/Vending-Machine/README.md

-# Change Calculation API
+# Vending Machine API

 ## Overview

-The Change Calculation API is designed to calculate the change to be returned based on a given bill amount and the amount paid by the customer.
+The Vending Machine APIy is designed to calculate the change to be returned based on a given bill amount and the amount paid by the customer.
 This API is useful for applications that need to handle cash transactions and provide accurate change calculations.

 ## Setup Instructions